Lyr-7D1h/rasprem/readme.md

 ## Boot Partition

 Before plugging in the sd card run this script so the setup script can be run later.
-This is used to setup the pi through your own network
+This is used to setup the pi through your **own** network.

 ```sh
 ./boot.sh {SSID} {SSID_PASS} {DEVICE}